kongus99/bookstore/src/article/exposed_with_spring/article.md

 The book table contains a few more complex mappings.
 The **enumeration** column type allows us to map out the **Genre** enum onto integer column in the database. *Exposed* provides most of the common ORM mapping columns, but some less standardized ones might require manual implementation.
-JSON is one such column type - since it not available in every RDBMS.
+JSON is one such column type - since it is not available in every RDBMS.
 Please refer to [this issue](https://github.com/JetBrains/Exposed/issues/127) for more information.

 Next we have the constraint definitions.
 The foreign key is self-explanatory and the **isbnCopy** is made private since